2013 Florida State Seminoles football team: Idaho

-Pregame Line: Florida St −56

 For their final home game of the season, Florida State faced the independent Idaho Vandals.
-In the first meeting between the two, Florida State set a school record for points scored with an 80-14 victory over the Vandals.
+In the first meeting between the two, Florida State set a school record for points scored with an 80–14 victory over the Vandals.

 The Seminoles dominated the game from the start, scoring the game's first thirty-five points.
 Florida State's first score came courtesy of a rushing touchdown from Devonta Freeman.
 This was followed up by a touchdown run from Kelvin Benjamin.
 Telvin Smith returned an interception seventy-one yards for another touchdown to put the Noles up by three scores at the end of the first quarter.
 Florida State built on their lead in the second quarter with a passing touchdown from Jameis Winston to Kenny Shaw and a rushing touchdown from James Wilder, Jr. to give the Seminoles a commanding lead.
 Idaho got on the board with a ten-play drive that ended with a passing touchdown.
 In the final seconds of the first half, Florida State scored with a passing touchdown to Kenny Shaw.
-The Seminoles went into halftime, leading 42-7.
+The Seminoles went into halftime, leading 42–7.

 Florida State scored on the opening drive of the second half with a pass to Kelvin Benjamin.
 Karlos Williams rushed for a touchdown on the Seminole's next possession.
 A 42-yard field goal from Roberto Aguayo extended the lead going into the fourth.
 In the final quarter, Florida State scored two more touchdowns, a rush from Karlos Williams and a pass from backup Sean Maguire to Ryan Green.
 Idaho completed a nine-play drive that resulted in a touchdown as the game wound down.

 Florida State amassed 645 yards of offense while the defense held the Vandals to 345 total yards.
 Quarterback Jameis Winston completed 14 of 25 passes for 225 yards and four touchdowns, leading the team in passing.
 Devonta Freeman led the team in rushing with 11 carries for 129 yards and one touchdown.
 Kenny Shaw led the team in receiving with 5 receptions for 107 yards and two touchdowns.